RMDInc/LunaH_XC_FSW/README.md

 - Version 6.01 The version 3 FSW XC BOOT files are added with this update.
 The baud rate is 921600.

 - Version 6.02 The version 3 FSW XQ BOOT files are added with this update.
 The baud rate is 115200.

+- Version 6.03 The version 3 FSW XC BOOT files are updated.
+The baud rate is 921600.